Start with a handshake

 A proper handshake conveys trust, respect, and equality.
 Make eye contact, smile, and shake from the elbow (shaking from the wrist comes across as limp).
 Touching hands signals our brains to release oxytocin, the feel-good hormone that promotes bonding and friendship.
-Here are the things psychologists wish you knew about social anxiety disorder.
+Don’t miss these secrets your body language reveals about you.